agersant/level-99/ROADMAP.md

 - [x] Fixed a bug where trailing text after correct answers could be accepted
 - [x] End quiz if a song fails to preload
 - [x] Wait for preload completion before starting the quiz
+- [x] Added a command to end the quiz
 - [] Unit tests

 ## Version 1.0